RioAraki/leetcode2020/leetcode/LessonLearnt.md

     followers = 5
 ```

-Defined within class construction, they are owned by class itself, sharted by all instances of the class.
+Defined within class construction, they are owned by class itself, shared by all instances of the class.

 Instance variables -> may change significantly across instances.
+Usually defined inside a class with `self.` in `__init__` method.
+One can also define an instance variable out of `__init__` method though it is not a good habit.

 ```
 class Shark: